broadinstitute/cromwell/docs/developers/Backend.md

 mixture of the two.
 The implementer of a backend will need to strike the balance which works best for both their needs and the particulars of the platform itself.

-Throughout the rest of this document the following three terms are used, the difference between them is subtle but
+Throughout the rest of this document the following terms are used, the difference between them may be subtle but
 important:

+* Workflow: a container of one or more calls, possibly expressing execution dependencies on each other.
+May contain scatters, conditional logic, or subworkflow invocations.
 * Task: The abstract definition of a thing to run.
 Think of this like a function in a programming language.
 * Call: An instantiated request in Cromwell of a thing to run.
 To further the function analogy this would be an invocation of that function.